maeh98/Non-Newtonian-Fluid-Mechanics-Project/README.md

 # Non Newtonian Fluid Mechanics Project.
 June 2018
-A group project where we modelled the Dynamics of Newtonian and Viscoelastic Fluids across several problems.
+In this group project we modelled the Dynamics of Newtonian and Viscoelastic Fluids across several problems.
 We also performed a numerical investigation.

 Project Title: Non-Newtonian Fluid Mechanics. \
 Authors: Manuel Ehrlich, James Hamilton, Chang Jiang, Antonio Marques, Benjamin McMillan. \